How to Do Payroll in Ohio: What Every Employer Needs to Know

 Final Paycheck Laws

 If an employee is fired or leaves, you need to pay them the final paycheck on the next scheduled payday or within 15 days, whichever is earlier.
-You cannot withhold the paycheck for any reason, but Ohio makes no rules on whether you need to compensate for accrued but unused paid time off (PTO).
+You cannot withhold the paycheck for any reason, but Ohio makes no rules on whether you need to compensate for accrued but unused paid time off (PTO)—so unless your company has a policy to pay out accrued and unused PTO, you won’t need to pay this benefit.
 Be sure that’s spelled out in your company policy.

 Ohio HR Laws That Affect Payroll